-To remove a DNS server from the page, click the Delete icon () in the line of the address and then click the APPLY button.
+To remove a DNS server from the page, click the Delete icon (\) in the line of the address and then click the APPLY button.

 If needed, you can add your own address resource record.
-To do this, click the ADD button.
+To do this, click the ADD button ( + ) in the Hosts section.

-Figure 98.
+Figure 99.
 The window for adding a DNS record.